Allergic Reactions to Mosquito Bites

 - Publication Year: 2007

 - Abstract: This guideline addresses the prevention of transmission of infectious agents in healthcare settings.
-While the primary focus is on healthcare settings, it provides insights into the transmission of infectious agents, which can be relevant to understanding allergic reactions.
+While the primary focus is on healthcare settings, it provides insights into the transmission of infectious agents, which can be relevant to understanding allergic reactions to mosquito bites.